 - Acculturation for International Students

-You may also request a presentation on other topics, and the staff of the Counseling Center will work to accommodate your request.
+You may also request a presentation on other topics and our staff will work to accommodate your request.

 The Counseling Center provides staff and faculty trainings and outreach programs around identifying and supporting students in distress.
 We also have online resources available for faculty and staff.

 Please Note: Our outreach programs are generally designed for a 60 minute time period.
 Combining two or more topics, or requesting programs that are longer than an hour, may be difficult to accommodate.
 We ask that you give us at least TWO WEEKS NOTICE when requesting an outreach presentation.
 This will allow for the time to properly develop a program that meets your needs, as well as flexibility with any scheduling changes.